 History & Mission

 NCELA collects, coordinates, and conveys a broad range of research and resources in support of an inclusive approach to high quality education for ELs.
 To fulfill its mission, NCELA supports high quality networking among state-level administrators of Title III programs.
-In addition to SEA coordinators, NCELA serves other stakeholders involved in ELL education, including teachers and other practitioners, parents, university faculty, administrators, and federal policymakers.
+In addition to SEA coordinators, NCELA serves other stakeholders involved in EL education, including teachers and other practitioners, parents, university faculty, administrators, and federal policymakers.

 Public Domain & Disclaimer

 The contents of this website, including links to external sites, do not necessarily reflect the views or policies of the U.S. Department of Education, nor does the mention of trade names, commercial products, or organizations imply endorsement by the U.S. Government.
 Unless otherwise noted, readers are free to duplicate and use these materials in keeping with accepted publication standards.
 NCELA requests that proper credit be given in the event of reproduction.

 NCELA is committed to providing access to our Web pages for individuals with disabilities, both members of the public and federal employees, as described in our accessibility policy and description of accommodations.